davidclough/node/_documents/javascript-guide/javascript-guide.md

 End statements with semicolons, as you do in C#.
 Theoretically they are optional - your code may still work perfectly well.
 However, whatever engine is running your JavaScript will try to guess where statements end and will sometimes guess wrongly.
 Also different browsers, particularly older ones, may guess differently.

 ### <a name="style-long-lines"></a>Breaking Long Lines
-Try to avoid excessively long lines without any line breaks.
+For the sake of readability, try to avoid excessively long lines without any line breaks.
 When a statement will not fit nicely on a single line, it may be necessary to break it.

 For this reason it is best that the line break occur after: any type of bracket, a comma, any kind of operator.

-There are no fixed rule on the indentation of code after the line break - some prefer an indentation of a standard size, other prefer some sort of alignment.
+There are no fixed rules on the indentation of code after the line break - some prefer an indentation of a standard size, others prefer some sort of alignment.

 Here are some examples (using deliberately short lines).
 The incorrect ones may well be interpreted incorrectly in old browsers.
 For example, they may interpret the first line as `var sum = a + b;` and then throw a syntax error when trying to interpret the `+ c;`.

-	// Incorrect.
+	// INCORRECT.
 	var sum = a + b
 	            + c;